Project Description

 With the InfraSteel liner identified as the preferred rehabilitation option, the team set to work confirming the interior dimensions of the culvert, and the design of the InfraSteel liner.
 Detailed measurements and survey were taken to ensure the liner would match the exact shape of the existing structure, and maximize the area of flow.

+This major sizing consideration took into account the hydraulic capacity of the liner.
+With a manning’s coefficient of .012, InfraSteel provided a greater flow rate than the existing CMP culvert.
+Inlet & Outlet control features were also available but not required on this project.
 Upon confirmation that the designed liner would meet all site and project requirements, InfraSteel fabricated a metal template and shipped to the project site in February 2020.
 This template was assembled by TDOT Maintenance Crews and walked through the structure ensuring a proper fit, and verifying no complications would arise once the lining commenced.

 The InfraSteel liner was then entered into production and shipped to TDOT’s Lawrenceville Maintenance yard in March 2020.
 With the liner shipped in 8 pieces, each measuring 8-10ft in length, TDOT decided to weld two sections together in order to save on the number of field welds required at the project site.
 During this time TDOT prepared the site for rehabilitation by cutting and removing the deteriorated invert, and pouring a concrete pad with inserted channel iron in order to facilitate an easy slip-line insertion.